circu1t/Discord-Bot/README.md

 # Discord-Bot
-This repository if for a discord bot in the making
+This repository is for a discord bot in the making